Durban Poison Strain Genetics

 This clear-headed, happy and energetic high is comparable to Thai sativas and will be instantly recognisable to fans of these types of strains and those who enjoy partaking in a little “wake n bake”.

 Indeed, ideal for day-time use and those with a full-agenda, Durban Poison is virtually entirely cerebral with no hint of debilitating heaviness or couchlock., this strain is also particularly useful in assisting those looking for a little inspiration with creative endeavours.

 Medical Benefits Durban Poison Strain

-The medium to high THC level of Durban Poison (from Dutch Passion) means that it is a good strain for those looking for the pain-relieving properties of the cannabinoid without the anxiety-inducing feelings sometimes experienced with very strong strains.
-Its motivating effects may also be a useful aid for those combating fatigue or symptoms of depression.
-Durban Poison’s balance of therapeutic effects and stimulating high may also be helpful for those looking to relieve the pain of headaches or tired muscles during working hours.
+The medium to high THC level of Durban Poison (around 15%) means that it is an ideal strain for those looking for the pain-relieving properties of the cannabinoid without the anxiety-inducing feelings sometimes experienced with more potent strains.

 How to Grow Durban Poison Seeds